-- You are no longer eligible for Medicaid managed care - You move outside of our service area - You are placed in a nursing facility, state institution, or intermediate care facility for the mentally retarded for more than 30 calendar days - You were incorrectly enrolled in The Health Plan - You die
+- You are no longer eligible for Medicaid managed care - You move outside of our service area - You are placed in a nursing facility, state institution, or intermediate care facility for persons with a developmental disability for more than 30 calendar days - You were incorrectly enrolled in The Health Plan - You die

 If this happens, your services may stop suddenly.
-The enrollment broker and Member Services can answer any questions you may have about disenrollment.
-If you move out of the country or out of state, call the West Virginia Bureau for Medical Services as 1.304.558.1700.
+The Bureau for Medical Services can help answer any questions you may have about disenrollment and can be reached at 304-558-1700.

+If you move out of the county or out of state, call the county DHHR office at 1-304-558-0684 to update your information.